 “I travel not to go anywhere but to go.
 I travel for travel’s sake.
 The great affair is to move.”- R. L. Stevenson.
-From temples to monastery; picturesque small villages to romantic walking alleys; trekking trails to river rafting, Manali has so much to do all year round.
+From temples to the monastery; picturesque small villages to romantic walking alleys; trekking trails to river rafting, Manali has so much to do all year round.

 The dreamy path with fairy clouds, pinch of fog and the view of nature, can you tell me something better to explore??